 Across South Yorkshire, the costs of residential care ranges from £400 - £1500 per week.
 Nursing care can cost even more, yet some people who require nursing care will receive ‘Funded Nursing Care'.
 The rules are extremely complex and do vary depending on your individual circumstances.

 Many peoples primary concern is their property, as this is usually their most valuable asset.
 If you live on your own, then the value of your property will be taken into account when assessing your ability to contribute towards the costs of health fees.

 - A close relative aged over 60

 - A close relative under 60 and incapacitated, or

 - A child under 16 who you are responsible for supporting

 Lauren Smith, Head of Wills, Trusts and Probate in our Sheffield office says, "One of the most common concerns that people have when coming to see me is that the money they have worked hard for may not end up passing to their loved ones.
 This could be for many reasons, including divorce or bankruptcy or going into a care home.
-Many people worry that due to the high cost of care their money will run out and they will not be able to help their families in the way that they had hoped.
+Many people worry that due to the high cost of healthcare their money will run out and they will not be able to help their families in the way that they had hoped.
 People often think that they can give their assets away to fulfil their wishes to support their families.
 However, there are rules relating to gifts that people make during their lifetime, not only for tax purposes but also from a care fees point of view.
-If you give away assets and then later try to rely on care fees funding the gifts you have made could be deemed to be a deliberate deprivation of capital and your care fees funding removed.
+If you give away assets and then later try to rely on fees funding the gifts you have made could be deemed to be a deliberate deprivation of capital and your fees funding removed.
 The attached article highlights one recent case in which the local authority tried to argue this should occur."